Youssouf Hadji: 2017–18 Ligue 2 and last season

 On 25 July, Hadji extended his contract for another season even though it was believed he was going to retire by the end of the 2016–17 Ligue 1 season.
 He scored 4 goals in 5 matches against FC Sochaux-Montbéliard, Stade Brestois 29, Valenciennes FC and Football Bourg-en-Bresse Péronnas 01 respectively.
 On 29 September, he scored a hat-trick against LB Châteauroux in a 4–1 win.
 He scored a brace against Tours FC three months later. and then he did not score until the last 2 games of the season, the first in a 2–1 away loss against Paris FC and the second and the last in his career in a 3–0 home win against US Orléans from the penalty spot.
 He received a standing ovation from AS Nancy fans.

 Personal life

+Hadji acquired French nationality by naturalization on 2 February 1999.
 Youssouf's older brother Mustapha was a Moroccan international footballer, having had a successful career in football, before ending his career in 2010.
 Mustapha previously played for well-known clubs such as Coventry City, Sporting and Deportivo La Coruña.
-He is married to hair stylist Behcia Hadji, they have 2 daughters together.
+He is married to hair stylist Behcia Hadji, they have two daughters together.